scriptabuild/eventstore/README.md

 npm install @aeinbu/eventstore
 ```

+Documentations is currently work in progress.
+Look at [our github pages](https://scriptabuild.github.io/eventstore/) or in [the `/docs` folder](./docs) to see what we've got so far...

 ## Main functionality of @aeinbu/eventstore
 - It runs in-process in your javascript application, so no installation other than pulling in the npm package is neccessary.
 - In node.js, it uses the file system for persistance by default.
 The data is stored in sequentilly numbered json files in the folder you (the developer) specifies.